alexmarchant/renderless-react/readme.md

 ### Example

-Open `examples/Counter.html` in a browser to see this working. (no webpack or anything needed, React loads from a CDN)
+The following example will render two buttons, one increments and one clears `this.state.count`.
+That count is dynamicly reflected above the buttons.
+Open `examples/Counter.html` in a browser to see this working (no webpack or anything needed, React loads from a CDN).

 ```html
 <div>